Google Ads vs. Facebook Ads: Which is Better?

 Plus, with pre-built report templates, quickly and easily create monthly summaries using the Facebook Ads report template, Google Ads report template, PPC report template, or the comprehensive digital marketing report template.
 What could be simpler?

-Google Ads and Facebook Ads are two excellent options for PPC advertising, and in many cases, the two platforms work best if used together.
+Google Ads and Facebook Ads are two excellent PPC advertising options; in many cases, the two platforms work best if used together.

 Google Ads dashboard with live metrics

-If your agency advertises on both, make sure you're accurately tracking campaign results so you know which channel is your client’s top performer.
+If your agency advertises on both, make sure you're accurately tracking campaign results so you know which channel your client’s top performer is.

 AgencyAnalytics Facebook Ads Dashboard